Metro Vancouver’s 5X Festival

 5X Womxns Showcase (June 14, 2019)

 The 5X Womxns Showcase happened at the Beaumont Studios from 8:00 until around 11:30 pm.
-The event featured local female musicians and addresses the problem of the entertainment industry being male-dominated.
+The event featured local female musicians and addressed the problem of the entertainment industry being male-dominated.
 People of all genders and sexual persuasions were invited to attend.
 Only folk who self-identify as female though were welcome to speak at the microphone.

 This was an adults-only (ages 19+) event and tickets cost $10 plus online fees.